mmolosay/StringAnnotations/README.md

 Configuration
 =======

-Once you've installed the library, you should configure it.
-Use [StringAnnotations.configure()](/string-annotations/src/main/java/com/mmolosay/stringannotations/core/StringAnnotations.kt#L36) method, which provides [StringAnnotations.Builder](/string-annotations/src/main/java/com/mmolosay/stringannotations/core/StringAnnotations.kt#L60) instance and configure the library in desired way.
+Library will be configured with default dependencies at the moment you interact with it in the very first time.

+In order to alter default behaviour, you can call [StringAnnotations.configure(…)](/string-annotations/src/main/java/com/mmolosay/stringannotations/core/StringAnnotations.kt#L59) method and provide custom dependencies.
+There's **no need** to call the method, if you want to use library in its default configuration (which more than enough in majority of cases).

-There's an example of configuring the library in your `Application` class:
+There's an example of customizing library's configuration in your `Application` class:

 ```kotlin
 class YourApplication : Application() {